President of Business Operations

 Prior to her time at Auto Club Speedway, Zucker served as Daytona International Speedway’s Vice President of Business and Development.
 She joined International Speedway Corporation (ISC), the owner of Auto Club Speedway, in 1998.
 Before joining ISC, Zucker worked in Minor League Baseball, serving as Assistant General Manager of the Durham (NC) Bulls.

 Zucker was honored by Los Angeles Magazine in 2016 as one of 10 Wonder Women changing L.A., by the Los Angeles Business Journal in 2018 as the Enterprise Executive of the Year and by CSQ Magazine in 2018 as a Visionary in Sports and Entertainment.
+In 2019, she and the Clippers were honored by United Nations Women L.A. as Champions of Change.

 A graduate of Hamilton College, Zucker serves on the board of the Young Presidents Organization and acts as the Clippers’ NBA Alternate Governor.